MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/tutorials/mr-learning-pc-holographic-remoting-01.md

 # 1. Getting started with PC Holographic Remoting

-## Overview

 Welcome to the HoloLens 2 tutorials.
 In this two-part tutorial series, you will learn how to create a mixed reality experience demonstration and how to create a PC app for Holographic Remoting.

 In this tutorial, you'll learn how to create a mixed reality experience.
 It will demonstrate UI elements, 3D model manipulation, model clipping, and eye-tracking features.

 In the second tutorial, [Create a Holographic Remoting application](mr-learning-pc-holographic-remoting-02.md), you will learn how to create a PC app for Holographic Remoting.
 And connect to HoloLens 2 at any point, providing a way to visualize 3D content in mixed reality.

 ## Objectives